akdh/ingresDocs/geospatial/functions/pointn/pointn.markdown

 Alias: ST_POINTN

 Returns the n-th point from l.
-1 is the first point.
+1 is considered the first point (rather than 0).

 ## Example ##